 But let’s be real: that’s not the case.
-A lot of what we all think is helping may be making things worse.
-And cutting off people’s access to wellbeing is a core driver of inequity, deepening cycles of poverty, violence, trauma and oppression.
+Cutting off people’s access to wellbeing is a core driver of inequity, deepening cycles of poverty, violence, trauma and oppression.
+And a lot of what we all think is helping may be making things worse.

 To begin changing things we must start with the recognition that the system is rigged.